samsapti/CleanBook/README.md

 ## Usage

 For now, you need to have Git and Go installed on you system.
-To run CleanBook, run the following command:
+To run CleanBook, run the following commands:

 ```sh
 # Clone the repository